bionetslab/grn-benchmark/src/codc-cli-tool/README.md

 - **Example**: `--smoothing beta`

 #### `--ks_stat_method`
-- **Description**: Determines the method used for computing the Kolmogorov-Smirnov statistic, which quantifies the differential coexpression.
+- **Description**: Determines the method used for computing the Kolmogorov-Smirnov statistic, which quantifies the differential co-expression.
 - **Required**: No (default is "asymp")
 - **Options**:
   - `asymp`: Use asymptotic properties of the KS statistic.